paulchyz/OCI_Streaming_Pipeline/README.md

 	1. Navigate to the corresponding resource page
 	2. Delete the resource from that page
 3. Repeat the previous step, for the resource indicated in the error message
-4. Repeat the steps indicated in the [Resource Cleanup](#resource-cleanup) section to resume the deprovisioning process from the Resource Manager Stack.
+4. Repeat the steps indicated in the [Deprovision Infrastructure Deployed via Resource Manager Stack](#deprovision-infrastructure-deployed-via-resource-manager-stack) section to resume the deprovisioning process from the Resource Manager Stack.
 If unsuccessful, repeat this section until all resources indicated in any error messages have been deprovisioned.

 ### Data Cleanup
 The following steps describe the process of clearing the data out of the pipeline.
 This can be useful when you want to start a fresh stream of data without any residual data from previous pipeline usage.
 This process involves clearing the JSON collection and clearing both Object Storage Buckets.